electron-elements/send-feedback/docs/reporters.md

 ```

 You can take a look this [setting up backend tutorial](/tutorials/setting-up-backend.md)
-for setting up a backend that accpets feedback sent from a app.
+for setting up a backend that accpets feedback sent from the app.

 # Custom reporter
 You can pass a function to be used as a reporter.
 The function will be called with